• About Us

 Saint Lucia’s current government faces an undeniable reckoning.
 As calls to protect Dr. Ernest Hilaire from criticism grow louder, the voice of the people is rising above it, demanding transparency, accountability, and justice.
 For too long, corruption has festered at the highest levels, but the public is no longer willing to accept empty promises and distractions.
 The focus must shift to protecting the interests of Saint Lucians and holding those responsible for the misuse of CIP funds accountable.
 The era of impunity must end.

-Stay informed with the latest updates on the Ernest Hilaire Political Scandal and other top stories from Saint Lucia, visit Unitedpac St Lucia News for in-depth coverage.
+Stay informed with the latest updates on the Ernest Hilaire Political Scandal and other top stories from Saint Lucia, the region, and the world.

 Tags: Caribbean Galaxy scandalCIP passport controversyCitizenship by Investment ProgramErnest HilaireErnest Hilaire corruption scandalHilaire West Indies cricket scandalPhilip J Pierre CorruptionRange Rover scandal Saint LuciaSaint Lucia government corruptionSaint Lucia political scandals